 The building next to the hall appears to be a hostel associated with the Wesleyan Church.
 The buildings are no longer linked to the church.

 Roughly below where W-278, 280, and 281 and behind the Wesleyan Hall is the St. Alban’s Coloured Church, Ferreirastown (1898 and 1927)

 The current building erected in 1927 designed by Baker & Fleming replaced the original wood and iron structure from 1898.
-The church had a largely coloured congregation. in 1958, the Anglican Diocese, under Bishop Desmond Tutu, was based at the church.
-In the 1960s, much of the congregation were forcefully removed from the area under the group areas act and relocated.
+The church had a largely coloured congregation.
+In 1958, the Anglican Diocese, under Bishop Desmond Tutu, was based at the church.
+In the 1960s, much of the congregation was forcefully removed from the area under the group areas act and relocated.
 The church was restored in 2012.

 Both churches are a stone’s throw from the site of Ferreira’s tent, which, according to Google Earth, was situated where the mining truck is today.
 Another map also points out this spot.

 Forming part of an urban renewal project in 2012, the Unit Rig Mark 36 truck took six days to transport and had to be dismantled into three in order to make its way from the Northern Cape to its current position.
 Following its decommissioning after 20 years of service in the Kumba Iron Ore Shishen mine, the 125-tonne haul truck was donated as a public sculpture and now forms part of the Mining Street Museum.
 The above three sites were on land that was once part of the Ferreira Deep mine adjacent to Ferreirasdorp.